 Mandatory Course Placement

-Make sure you've met English, reading and math placement requirements and prerequisites or you will not be able to register for the following courses:
+Make sure you've met writing, reading and math placement requirements and prerequisites or you will not be able to register for the following courses:

 - All DEVE and ENGL courses